 I wrote this little pumpkin pie poem for shared reading practice.
-If you copy it onto chart paper, you can have students come up to circle or highlight sight words, word chunks, letters, or rhyming words.
+If you copy it onto chart paper, you can have students come up to circle or highlight phonics patterns, word chunks, letters, or rhyming words.
 You can find a printable version of the poem in the My Happy Place Free Resource Library.

 Here are some examples of ways children can interact with the poem.
 (Side note: if you don’t already have it, look for removable highlighter tape.
 You can use it again and again, and the kids love it!)

-I’ve also got a pumpkin pie freebie on TPT for you.
+I’ve also got a pumpkin pie fine motor freebie for you!
 This Fine Motor Skills Task Box freebie (available in the Free Resource Library and on TPT) lets children practice counting and subitizing while building a pumpkin pie!
 This is a great complement to my other fine motor skills task boxes, but it can also be used alone as an early finisher activity or a simple math center.

 I hope these pre-holiday days go smoothly in your classroom!
-If you’re in need of any other Thanksgiving or pumpkin resources, you can find these (and more) in my TPT store:
+If you’re in need of any other Thanksgiving activities or pumpkin resources, you can find these (and more) in my website shop and my TPT store:

 This set includes three activities all about turkeys that are pre-loaded into three different digital learning platforms.
 Each activity includes a short nonfiction ebook (read-aloud) followed by interactive comprehension activities.
 A great addition to your Thanksgiving unit, these activities center around three turkey themes: “Turkeys Are Birds,” “Parts of a Turkey,” and “What Turkeys Do.”…